 This mattifying option from La Roche-Posay is developed specifically for oily skin as it targets excess oil and refines pores.
 The formula has micro-exfoliating lip-hydroxy acid to help achieve a moisturized matte look.

-Mistake: waiting until you are older to use anti-aging products
+Mistake: Waiting until you are older to use anti-aging products

 If your skin has yet to show signs of aging, you might scoff at the idea of incorporating anti-aging products into your routine.
-Waiting until you are older to use anti-aging products and retinols, however, is actually a big mistake, Nichols says.
+Waiting until you are older to use anti-aging products and retinols, however, is actually a big mistake, Nichols said.
 While everyone has a unique aging timeline, retinols are a great way to slowly start and help your skin develop a tolerance.

 "You can also get a personally compounded and prescribed retinol with your specific skin in mind if you see a board-certified dermatologist," Nichols said.

 A great product to start with is this retinol serum that aims to reduce wrinkles, firm skin and even skin tone.
 The formula is also paraben- and fragrance-free.
-Other options Nichols suggests is La Roche-Posay Redermic R Anti-Wrinkle Retinol Treatment, SkinCeuticals Custom D.O.S.E and Murad Retinol Youth Renewal Serum.
+Other options Nichols suggests are La Roche-Posay Redermic R Anti-Wrinkle Retinol Treatment, SkinCeuticals Custom D.O.S.E and Murad Retinol Youth Renewal Serum.

-Mistake: only concentrating on the face
+Mistake: Only concentrating on the face

 "I always tell my patients that the skin care regimen for their face should be matched on their neck daily as well," Nichols said.

 This lightweight day cream is formulated to be used on the delicate chest and neck areas, which are often prone to showing signs of aging.
-The creams works to hydrate, improve elasticity and reduce the look of fine lines and wrinkles.
+The creams work to hydrate, improve elasticity and reduce the look of fine lines and wrinkles.

-Mistake: not applying sunscreen indoors or when the sun isn’t out
+Mistake: Not applying sunscreen indoors or when the sun isn’t out

 When you think of sunscreen, you might imagine lathering up on a hot, sunny day.
 If the sun isn't out, however, applying SPF might not be included in your skin care routine, but it should be.

 Even while indoors, sitting in front of a computer screen, your skin can be impacted by blue light, UVA and UVB rays.
-Throughout the year, even when indoors during the winter, Nichols says it is important to continue applying SPF, and to not just rely on makeup with SPF included in the formula.
+Throughout the year, even when indoors during the winter, Nichols said it is important to continue applying SPF, and to not just rely on makeup with SPF included in the formula.

 A key ingredient to look for when shopping for SPF products is zinc oxide, which is a key ingredient in this Neutrogena option.
 This sunscreen is formulated to be water-resistant and dries without a greasy finish.
 Free of fragrance, parabens, phthalates, dyes and irritating chemicals, this sunscreen is a great sheer, lightweight option.

-Mistake: over-exfoliating and/or over-cleansing your face
+Mistake: Over-exfoliating and/or over-cleansing your face

 When it comes to taking care of your skin, gentle is always the way to go.
-For cleansers, it might be tempting to use harsh exfoliants to scrub away dirt and dead skin, however Nichols says, "there should be no fragrances or scrubs, ever."
+For cleansers, it might be tempting to use harsh exfoliants to scrub away dirt and dead skin, however Nichols said, "there should be no fragrances or scrubs, ever."